This post was originally published on this site

 2. Reputational Damage

 The credibility of small businesses is generally lower than prominent brands.
 Therefore, the reputational damage can have a massive impact on a small business.
-In fact, for any small business, its reputation is of utmost as it is what helps them convert into a big company.
+In fact, for any small business, its reputation is of utmost value as it is what helps them convert into a big company.
 Therefore, damage to reputation can affect both the current and future customers of small businesses.

 The key to avoiding reputational damage lies in keeping the customers happy.
 Therefore, the business should ensure that the customers have a positive experience.
 Furthermore, keeping an eye on customer reviews and feedback is crucial.